SaeedZAbr/VIM-config/README.md

 got to next phrase or word press n

-got to previouse phrase or word press
+got to previouse phrase or word press p

 # Show Termianl
 tl